XAI-Demonstrator/visualime/docs/source/introduction.rst

   Custom explanations pipelines can be created by chaining these functions.
 - :doc:`feature_selection`: Functions to select which features (image segments) to consider for the explanation.
 - :doc:`visualize`: Functions to render visual explanations that are comprehensible for humans.
+- :doc:`baylime`: Additional functions and classes to implement the *BayLIME* framework.

 .. automodule:: visualime
    :members: